 Susana Sanz, from BalkonTactics, renewed my interest in privacy and InfoSec.
 After our talk, my unease changed into serious concern about the data generated by my shiny, new fitness tracker.
 The ethical/moral/philosophical aspect of privacy did not interest me; that’s something that others have talked in more detail (Glenn Greenwald and Edward Snowden come to mind).

 I was interested to know what exactly does Xiaomi know about me.
 Making a Subject Access Request (SAR), a right recognized by the

 Nowadays, almost all phone apps communicate with a server on the internet.
 It is possible to intercept that communication, while it’s happening (see the technical method section at the bottom of the post).
-Thirty minutes later, my concern was confirmed: Xiaomi collects all the data that MiBand generates.
-To be more specific, all the data that is shown in the MiFit app (e.g. sleep data, training data, heart rate, etc.) gets uploaded to the Xiaomi servers.
+Thirty minutes later, I confirmed my concern: Xiaomi collects all the data that MiBand generates.
+To be more specific, all the data displayed in the MiFit app (e.g., sleep data, training data, heart rate) gets uploaded to the Xiaomi servers.
 There is no way to disable the upload in the configuration of the application.
-The band keeps a backlog of all the recorded data and everything gets uploaded to Xiaomi when you use the mobile app.
+The band keeps a backlog of all the recorded data, and everything gets uploaded to Xiaomi when you use the mobile app.
 If you don’t use the MiFit app, you’ll end up with a band that only knows how to count your steps and how to measure your heart rate.